 He was head of the small community of his name with 19 villages or places from which 7 depopulated.
 The Villa had up to ten parishes and at least from the s.
 XV, had lordly dependence on the Moon, Chaves Girón and Villena, this from the s.
 XVI.

-It was constituted in the high part of a rocky hill, with a walled enclosure adjusted to the shape of the relief and main axis of east-west orientation, acquiring a characteristic plant in long use with main axes of some 580 x 75 m, and surface of around 3,5 has.
-Responds, therefore, to a size that today we can consider very small, but that was very abundant in the Middle Ages, at least in the northern half of the peninsula.
+It was built in the upper part of a rocky hill, with a walled enclosure adjusted to the shape of the relief and main axis of east-west orientation, acquiring a characteristic plant in long use with main axes of about 580 x 75 m, and surface of about 3,5 ha.
+Therefore, it responds to a size that today we can consider very small, but which was very abundant in the Middle Ages, at least in the northern half of the peninsula.
+Maderuelo is within the Association "The Most Beautiful Towns of Spain".

 The wall, that conserves good part of the linen cloths and the "Arc of the Villa", had four doors and the castle integrated in the Eastern end; the population had from eight to ten parishes and came to constitute suburbs, which seems to have been depopulated in the s.
 XIV.
 Of these apparent signs of religious prosperity the parish of Santa María and the hermitages of San Miguel, Veracruz and Castroboda are conserved.
 The structure of the hamlet is totally irregular, with a predominance of narrow and elongated blocks attached to the wall and its parcel-shaped fill with very different sizes and shapes that seem to come, in part, from successive alterations.
 However, there are two long longitudinal axes of warped profile, which converge on the doors of the ends of the enclosure and which are linked by multiple transverse alleys open over time.
 The whole, offers an undoubted interest as a representative example of defensive medieval village of strong landscape impact.